-“Everything the heart of a solid-state physicist could desire” Farsane Tabataba-Vakili is the new junior professor for experimental physics, quantum matter
+“Everything the heart of a solid-state physicist desires” Farsane Tabataba-Vakili is the new assistant professor for experimental physics, quantum matter

 Farsane Tabataba-Vakili has been teaching and researching at the Institute for Condensed Matter Physics at TU Braunschweig since September.
-Previously, she was a postdoctoral fellow at LMU München and received her PhD from Université Paris-Saclay.
-In her research, the Berlin-based physicist focuses on two-dimensional quantum materials.
+Previously, she was a postdoctoral fellow at LMU Munichand received her PhD from Université Paris-Saclay.
+In her research, the physicist focuses on two-dimensional quantum materials.
 One of the most prominent representatives is graphene, which became known as the “thinnest material in the world” after its discovery in 2004.
-Many new materials with outstanding properties can now be produced.
-“We do basic research with possible applications in sensor technology and metrology, in spintronics and (quantum) optoelectronics” says Professor Tabataba-Vakili, who answered a questionnaire for us.
+Many new materials with extraordinayproperties can now be produced.
+“We do fundamentalresearch with possible applications in sensor technology and metrology, in spintronics and (quantum) optoelectronics” says Professor Tabataba-Vakili, who answered a questionnaire for us.

 Why did you choose TU Braunschweig?

 TU Braunschweig’s Faculty 5 has a very strong solid-state physics programme with a focus on topics such as quantum physics, quantum technologies and nanometrology, as well as the Cluster of Excellence “QuantumFrontiers”.
 This includes several institutes in the fields of physics and electrical engineering.
-With many opportunities to collaborate with colleagues, this is an excellent environment for my research projects.
-My research also fits well with the TU’s research focus on metrology.
-Coming from Berlin, being near home was another great advantage.
+With many opportunities to collaborate with colleagues, this is an excellent environment for my research.
+My research also fits well within the TU’s research focus on metrology.
+Coming from Berlin originally, being near home was another great advantage.

 What exactly do you focus on in your research?

 We deal with novel two-dimensional quantum materials.
 These are materials in which the individual layers are only weakly bound to together by van der Waals forces, which is why they are also called van der Waals materials.
-Individual layers of these materials, which are then only a few atoms thick, can be pulled apart with adhesive tape on account of these weak forces between the layers.
+Individual layers of these materials, which are then only a few atoms thick, can be pulled apart with scotch tape because of these weak forces between the layers.
 In 2010, the Nobel Prize in Physics was awarded to Andre Geim and Konstantin Novoselov for groundbreaking experiments with graphene, the first of these 2D materials.
 Hundreds of these materials can now be made and thousands are predicted.
-These materials include metals, insulators, semiconductors, magnets, topological insulators, superconductors – everything the heart of a solid-state physicist could desire.
+These materials include metals, insulators, semiconductors, magnets, topological insulators, superconductors – everything the heart of a solid-state physicist desires.

-Once individual layers of these 2D quantum materials have been peeled of, they can be stacked in any order to create materials with completely new physical properties or increased sensitivity.
-Suddenly, it no longer matters if the lattice constants do not match, as is the case with “normal” semiconductors such as gallium arsenide or gallium nitride that are grown epitaxially.
+Once individual layers of these 2D quantum materials have been exfoliated, they can be stacked arbitrarily to create materials with completely new physical properties or increased sensitivity.
+Suddenly, it no longer matters whether the lattice constants match, as is the case with “normal” semiconductors such as gallium arsenide or gallium nitride that are grown epitaxially.
 For example, the properties of such a 2D heterostructure change in an intriguing way when the angle between two adjacent layers is changed.
 This gives rise to so-called moiré effects, which create potential landscapes.

-In particular, we are interested in the coupled optical, electronic and magnetic properties of 2D semiconductors and their heterostructures at low temperatures near absolute zero (about -270 °C).
+We are interested in the coupled optical, electronic and magnetic properties of 2D semiconductors and their heterostructures at low temperatures near absolute zero (about -270 °C).
 We study these properties by shining laser light on the samples and observing the response of the material.
-In addition, we have a number of control parameters in the experiment, such as the magnetic field or temperature, whose dependence allows us to analyse these properties.
+In addition, we have several control parameters in the experiment, such as the magnetic field or temperature and can study these properties as a function of the control parameters.

 What research topics and projects will you be working on at TU Braunschweig?